Income distribution: Japan

+Addressing income inequality in Japan moving forward will require policies that tackle demographic challenges, ensure fair employment practices, and foster inclusive economic growth.
+Enhancing the social safety net and providing targeted assistance to vulnerable groups will be key to mitigating income inequality's impacts.

+India

+India's economy was growing rapidly in 2011, but a big section of the population was still living in poverty, making income disparity a serious problem.

+Post-tax Gini coefficient: In 2011, India's estimated Gini coefficient ranged from 0.33 to 0.36, indicating moderate to high levels of income inequality.

+Rate of unemployment: During this time, India's jobless rate was roughly 9%.

+GDP per capita: In 2011, the GDP per capita was approximately USD 1,500, indicating a significant income gap between developed countries and India.

+Rate of poverty: In 2011, more than 20% of Indians were living below the country's poverty line, making it a high rate of poverty.

+The Indian government put in place a number of measures to alleviate economic disparity, including:

+The goal of social welfare initiatives like the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) is to provide jobs in rural areas.

+Public Distribution System (PDS) and other subsidized food programs help low-income households maintain food security.

+Economic changes like financial inclusion programs that give underprivileged people access to banking services in an effort to promote inclusive growth.

 Thailand

 Thailand has been ranked the world's third most unequal nation after Russia and India, with a widening gap between rich and poor according to Oxfam in 2016.
 A study by Thammasat University economist Duangmanee Laovakul in 2013 showed that the country's top 20 land owners owned 80 percent of the nation's land.
 The bottom 20 owned only 0.3 percent.
 Among those having bank deposits, 0.1 percent of bank accounts held 49 per cent of total bank deposits.
 As of 2019, Thai per capita income is US$8,000 a year.
 The government aims to raise it to US$15,000 (498,771 baht) per year, driven by average GDP growth of five to six percent.
 Under the 20-year national plan stretching out to 2036, the government intends to narrow the income disparity gap to 15 times, down from 20 times in 2018.